The Lexicon of New York City Preschools

 Before you start the process you and your partner or spouse should look at preschool websites and have conversations about what you are looking for in a school for your child and your family.
 The most important thing you can do is register your inner reactions when visiting the schools.
 How do you respond to what you see and what the person taking you on the tour says about the school?
 Do you see the school as a place in which your child could flourish?
 Would you be comfortable as a parent at the school?
 Your child will take her cue from you.
 If you are positive about her school and believe it’s the right place for her, she will believe it, too.

 Katz, Lillian G., and Chard, Sylvia C., Engaging Children's Minds: The Project Approach.
 Norwood, NJ: Ablex, 1989.

 Marjorie Goldsmith, Ed.D., is the Former Director of All Souls School in New York City.

-This article first appeared in the 2013 Edition of Parents League Review. ©2018 Parents League of New York.
-Get the current edition of the Parents League Review free here with a family membership.
-Or purchase it directly here.
+This article first appeared in the 2013 Edition of Parents League Review.
+Get the current issue of the Review free with a family membership.
+Or purchase it separately.